 A hackathon is an event where people from different backgrounds, such as coders, analysts, designers, business strategists, etc.come together to solve various predefined challenges within a specified time frame to create a working solution or prototype of a product/service/business model.

 Closely following the Facebooks & Microsofts of the world, more and more tech companies are turning to hackathons, some to propel their brand, others to hire at speed.

-With the world moving towards digital transformation, more and more companies are exploring new avenues for innovation and recruitment, and thus, hackathons and ideathons have been gaining popularity among startups and universities.
+With the world moving towards digital transformation, organizations are exploring new avenues for innovation and recruitment, and thus, online hackathons and ideathons have been gaining popularity in startups and universities.

-With the influx of new technologies like artificial intelligence, machine learning, bots, etc. that are still not a part of the educational curriculum, ideathons provide the platform for people interested in these new-age technologies to demonstrate their talent and get a chance to work on them.
+New technologies like artificial intelligence, machine learning, bots, etc. are hardly a part of the educational curriculum.
+Hackathons provide a much needed platform for people interested in these new-age technologies to demonstrate their talent and get a chance to work on them.

-Not only do ideathons promote participation from multiple disciplines, but they are also perfect for the ever-evolving world of tech and business.
-A great way to envision a futuristic brand, product, and team, ideathons expedite the innovation process from a couple of months to a couple of days and are a great way to build and cater to an enthusiastic community.
+Not only can hackathons promote participation from multiple disciplines, but they are also perfect for the ever-evolving world of tech and business.
+A great way to envision a futuristic brand, product, and team, hackathons expedite the innovation process from a couple of months to a couple of days and are a great way to build and cater to an enthusiastic community.

 Internal hackathons are aimed at employee engagement, teamwork, and promoting a culture of creativity and collaboration.
 A great way to identify existing talent with entrepreneurial potential, hackathons help organizations see their employees in a new light.
 With no worries of data leakage, organizations can give complete creative freedom to their employees to aid the process of innovation.